 Step 2.
-Setting Up Affiliate Tracking in Google Analytics Using MonsterInsights
+Setting Up Affiliate Tracking Using MonsterInsights

 Setting up affiliate tracking with MonsterInsights is really simple.
 It’ll take just a few clicks to complete the setup process.

-Navigate to Insights » Settings from your WordPress dashboard and then click on the Tracking tab at the top of the page.
-Then, go to the Affiliate Links tab in the left taskbar.
+Once you’ve done that, navigate to Insights » Settings from your WordPress dashboard.
+Now click on the Publisher tab at the top of the page, and then go to the Affiliate Links section.

 Step 3: Viewing Affiliate Link Tracking Reports

-Now that you’ve set up affiliate tracking in WordPress with MonsterInsights, you may be curious how to view the reports.
+Now that you’ve set up affiliate link tracking in WordPress with MonsterInsights, you may be curious about how to view the reports.
 So, here it is!